ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Additional Results

-Our training objective is theoretically motivated by an Euler local discretization error proxy; so using Euler updates is a natural way to validate whether the learned time grid improves sampling under the same proxy.
-This ablation is not meant to suggest that Euler is the preferred solver for image generation in general; rather, it serves as a controlled check that aligns the evaluation solver with the proxy used in training.
+Our training objective is motivated by an Euler local discretization error proxy; so using Euler updates provides a solver-aligned check of the learned time grid.
+This ablation keeps the official EDM pipeline fixed except for the numerical update and timestep schedule.

-We rerun CIFAR--10 using Euler updates within the official EDM pipeline, while keeping all other components unchanged.
-Under Euler updates, each step requires one score evaluation, so the step count equals the number of function evaluations, that is, \(\mathrm{NFE}=K\).
-We compare three time grids, Uniform, EDM, and ART-RL, across \(K \in \{2,5,7,10,30,50,80\}\).
-As shown by Table \ref{tab:cifar10_euler_ablation}, at all tested \(K\), ART-RL consistently outperforms both Uniform and EDM grids.